12 Dec 2024

 What to expect

-With the obvious exception of 2020, this is generally peak earnings season for drivers on Uber and other platforms.
-Before last year, Uber drivers earned an average of 8% more in December compared with November.
+The Christmas period is usually peak earnings season for drivers on Uber and other platforms.
+In recent years, Uber drivers earned an average of 8% more in December compared with November.

-From now until around 17 December, a lot of riders will be heading out to Christmas parties – with many people continuing to work from home, now’s a good time for people to catch up with their teammates and friends face-to-face.
+From now until around 20 December, revellers and party goers will be heading out to Christmas parties – with many people continuing to work from home, now’s a good time for people to catch up with their teammates and friends face-to-face.

 In the week leading up to Christmas Day, demand is expected to continue as people travel to see friends and family.
 Christmas Eve tends to be particularly busy – some people may still be heading into the office (though probably for a shorter workday), and there will be riders out and about doing last-minute shopping for presents or Christmas food.